 During the planning phase, the goals of the focus group, the profiles of the subjects, the way the discussion would be conducted, the role of the interviewer and the assistants, date and place for the focus group, and which documents would be used, were defined.
 The goal was already mentioned in the previous paragraph.
 Date and place were set as 2017, May and a technological park from a federal university2, respectively.
 Also, as mentioned before, the subjects had to have experience on using or designing DSLs, or understanding of HCI evaluation.
-Some of the subjects had knowledge on both HCI and DSLs.
-In the end, seven subjects were selected to be part of the focus group.
+Some of the subjects were selected to be part of the focus group.